-Depreciation and amortization expense increased \$22.4 million, or 8.0%, to \$302.4 million in 2022 from \$280.0 million in 2021.
-This increase is due primarily to property acquisitions, the openings of Phase III at Assembly Row, the Phase III office building at Pike & Rose, and CocoWalk, partially offset by the net impact of accelerated depreciation related to 2021 and 2022 redevelopment activities and 2021 property sales.
+Depreciation and amortization expense increased \$19.4 million, or 6.4%, to \$321.8 million in 2023 from \$302.4 million in 2022.
+This increase is due primarily to property acquisitions, our investment in comparable properties, placing redevelopment properties into service, and the reconsolidation of Escondido Promenade during the second quarter of 2023, partially offset by 2022 property sales.